Getting over your partner’s past isn’t as complicated as some people think.

 Want to start a small business?
 Until you build that website or storefront, it’s just a pipe dream.
 Want to run a marathon without training for it beforehand?
 Yeah, good luck with that.
 Want to learn a new language?
 Prepare to struggle for a little while, and suffer through some embarrassing conversations with native speakers (I write from experience).

-In short: you really can accomplish just about anything you want to, but first you have to put in the work.
+In short: you really can begin getting over your partner’s past, but first you have to commit to putting in the work.

 It really is that simple.